-To aid in selecting the perfect mixer, we even have a mixer sizing chart to break down the mixer size needed for various types of mixing jobs.
+To aid in selecting the perfect unit from a variety of commercial mixer brands, we even have a mixer sizing chart to break down the size needed for various types of jobs.
+If you need to know dough mixer, vertical cutter mixer, or planetary mixer uses, we have you covered.
 Whether you're a pizza shop that mixes hundreds of pounds of dough a day, or you're a restaurant that only needs to make mashed potatoes once a week for a dinner special, we have the right commercial mixer for you!

-A planetary mixer (also called a vertical mixer) features an agitator that turns on an offset shaft, while the mixing bowl remains stationary.
-A variety of interchangeable agitator attachments let you mix anything from dough to icing to meringues and puddings.
+A planetary mixer definition identifies these vertical mixers as units with an agitator that turns on an offset shaft, while the mixing bowl remains stationary.
+Interchangeable agitator attachments let you mix anything from dough to icing to meringues and puddings.

 Dough mixers (also known as spiral mixers) consist of a spiral-shaped agitator that remains stationary, while the bowl revolves around it.
 This specialized design makes them great for mixing large quantities of dough at a time.